 - What do I do if I cannot book online?

-Due to the current situation, it is unfortunately not possible to purchase tickets at a box office in the Haus der Jugend at the moment.
-Tickets for your visit to the Engels Special Exhibition can also be booked at the advance booking offices of Wuppertal-live.de.
+Tickets for your visit to the Engels Special Exhibition can also be booked in advance personally at the advance booking offices of Wuppertal-live.de.
 Addresses and opening hours can be found at www.wuppertal-live.de/vorverkaufsstellen/.
+Our box office is open again.
+However, waiting times may occur due to access restrictions.
+We recommend the advance sale!

 - What is the meaning of the time slot for which I booked my ticket?